javascript-tutorial/en.javascript.info/1-js/07-object-properties/01-property-descriptors/article.md

 3. Can't change `writable: false` to `true` (the other way round works).
 4. Can't change `get/set` for an accessor property (but can assign them if absent).

-Notable exception: a value of non-configurable, but writable property still can be changed.

 Here we are making `user.name` a "forever sealed" constant:

 ```js run